Thijs van Ede

 Riccardo Bortolameotti, Thijs van Ede, Andrea Continella, Thomas Hupperich, Maarten Everts, Reza Rafati, Willem Jonker, Pieter Hartel and Andreas Peter

-Proceedings of the ACM Symposium on Applied Computing (SAC), 2020.
+In Proceedings of the ACM Symposium on Applied Computing (SAC), 2020.

 PDF Cite Presentation Slides Code Teaser